TheOdinProject/curriculum/nodeJS/orms/prisma_orm.md

 const messages = await prisma.message.findMany();
 ```

-Notice `prisma.message` object?
+Notice the `prisma.message` object?
 How did Prisma Client know that there's a `message` model?
 Once you create or update the schema file, all you have to do is run

 ```bash
 npx prisma generate